 Location: Headquarters Artifact Collection, Naval History and Heritage Command

-Aviation flight log of James D. Woodson.
+Aviation flight log of Jeff D. Woodson.
 The log begins on 9 March 1938, showing his flight times, operations, and planes used as a pilot with Torpedo Squadron 8 (VT-8).
-The brown cover is embossed “N.AER.4111 / Aviators Flight / Log Book / 5 / Name: Woodson J.D. / Ranke or Rate: ACMM (NAP) / Branch of Service: USN.”
+The brown cover is embossed “N.AER.4111 / Aviators Flight / Log Book / 5 / Name: Woodson J.D. / Rank or Rate: ACMM (NAP) / Branch of Service: USN.”
 The top edge of the text block has “T-S4 Woodson” written in black ink.
 The bottom edge of the text block has “Woodson ACMM NAP TS4” written in black ink.